-In addition to the benefits outlined in our named executive officers' employment agreements, Messrs.
-Clarke, McMullen and Kruchten will be eligible to receive any benefits provided under our benefit and compensation plans applicable to U.S. employees generally, such as distributions under SIP, outplacement services under our Termination Allowance Plan, frozen KURIP benefits

-(for Mr. Kruchten), disability benefits and accrued vacation pay, in accordance with those plans and policies.
+In addition to the benefits outlined in our named executive officers' employment and retention agreements, and the Officer Severance Policy, Messrs.
+Clarke, Bullwinkle, Kruchten and McMullen were eligible to receive any benefits provided under our benefit and compensation plans applicable to U.S. employees generally, such as distributions under SIP, outplacement services under our Termination Allowance Plan, frozen KURIP benefits (for Mr. Kruchten), disability benefits and accrued vacation pay (for Messrs.
+Clarke and McMullen, residents of the State of California), in accordance with those plans and policies.
 Mr. Cullimore will be eligible to receive any benefits provided under the benefit plans, policies and arrangements (other than severance) that are provided to similarly situated executives in Switzerland.
 Mr. Mahe will be eligible to receive any benefits provided under the benefit plans, policies and arrangements (other than severance) that are provided to employees under local Singapore practice.
-Our named executive officers will also be eligible to receive any present value of accrued benefits as set forth in "Pension Benefits for 2015" beginning on page 38.
+Our named executive officers will also be eligible to receive any present value of accrued benefits as set forth in "Pension Benefits for 2016" beginning on page 37.